Don Kenealy

 Don Kenealy was a New Zealand rugby league player who represented New Zealand.

 Early life

-Kenealy grew up in the Te Puke area where he attended Te Puke Primary School.
+He was known as Daniel James Kenealy but went by Don or Donald throughout life.
+On occasion his war records say Donald and at other times Daniel.
+He grew up in the Te Puke area where he attended Te Puke Primary School.
 He later moved to Auckland and went to Sacred Heart College where he excelled as a cricketer and rugby footballer.
 He left school in 1909 and in 1910 was playing rugby for Marist Brothers second grade team.